ShathAI1/Insights-from-a-real-air-bnb-data-set-LosAngeles/README.md

-# 🚨 How do I find location for my city?
+# 🚨 How do I find location for the city?

-  - Type your city name on google maps
+  - Type the city name on google maps
   <img width="1085" alt="image" src="https://github.com/user-attachments/assets/4ecd7eb8-a10b-44e3-b29b-9ca7835bd8e9" />

   - You will find latitude and longitude at the bottom of screen